ncats/gsrs3-main-deployment/docs/the-backend-login-process.md

 curl -X GET -H 'auth-password: admin' -H 'auth-username: admin' http://localhost:8081/api/v1/substances
 ```

-To make that authentication more durable, you could use authentication and ALSO get a session key.
+To make that authentication more lasting, you could use authentication and ALSO get a session key.

 Then, you would not need to pass credentials with each request.
-You could instead pass a session id.
+You could instead pass a session id in a cookie header.

 Create this file:
 ```